junichi11/netbeans-wordpress-plugin/README.md

 ### Zip Compress Action
 You can compress specified pluign or theme directory as Zip file to the same hierarchy.
 Right-click active plugin or theme node > Zip compress

+### Template Files
+You can create a pluign file and readme file with new file wizard.

+Right-click directory > New > Others > WordPress > (WordPress Plugin | WordPress Plugin Readme)

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)